Nabil-Mabrouk/VirtualCorp/README.md

 > You role is crafting a comprehensive business plan for my innovative venture.
 This business aims to **\[rephrased business idea\]**.
 The plan should encompass key elements such as market research, target audience identification, unique value proposition, technology integration, data privacy and security measures, monetization strategy, customer acquisition and marketing approaches, operational plan highlighting \[AI-driven customer support or any relevant specifics\], scalability tactics, financial projections considering user growth, system maintenance costs, and profitability estimations, as well as a forward-looking long-term vision.
 Please ensure each stage receives my approval before proceeding to the next.
 > Tools: Business plan agent should be allowed to use a google search tool to get market data [https://www.polarismarketresearch.com/](https://www.polarismarketresearch.com/)

-> ** Private note **
+> ** note **
-- input: rephrased business idea
+>- input: rephrased business idea
-- output: business plan
+>- output: business plan
-- contract: Human and busines plan agent agree on the business plan.
+>- contract: Human and busines plan agent agree on the business plan.
 The business plan is still legal.
 The business plan adress the following sections: target audience, value proposition, monetezation strategy, customer acquisition and marketing strategy, financial projections, profitability estimation

 Step 3: Business process design
 - The step 3 is triggered by the smart contract of step 2